DPU@SCARC: Current Digital Preservation

 Rather than using the decidedly clunky JAVA version of BagIt, DPU has wrapped key BagIt Python commands inside of shell scripts that can be executed via macOS right-clicks.
 This way many files/folders can be bagged and verified with a simple right-click.
 DPU has those shared on GitHub.

-With most moving image materials there is a substantial level of degradation actively occurring with the object and we will be relying upon this newly created digital surrogate as the representation of this artifact as time goes on and the source further degrades.
+With most videotape there is a substantial level of degradation actively occurring and we will be relying upon this newly created digital surrogate as the representation of this artifact as time goes on and the source further degrades.
 All magnetic media materials require preservation-level digitization.
 At this stage, it is digitization as a preservation strategy for the materials.

 As with most digital objects, the generation and verification of checksums can aid the confirmation (or denial) of digital authenticity over time.
 A mismatch is an alert that a file has changed from a prior state; potentially triggering retrieval of backups, review of hardware, or migration of content.
 It is for this reason that we do a file-level checksum on each video file.
 We chose to run a SHA256 checksums over MD5 due to the output hash value of 256 bits.
 Because this is digitization as preservation, the high level of detail and added security assurance of SHA256 is certainly warranted.
 To speed up the process, we have installed a shell script with the checksum terminal command as a macOS Service.
 That means that we can right-click on a file to run the checksum rather than keying in the terminal commands manually.